smitkunpara/tradingview-mcp/README.md

     -d '{"cookies": [{"name": "sessionid", "value": "..."}], "source": "extension"}'
   ```
 - No redeploy needed; server updates cookies at runtime.

+## Setting up ChatGPT

+Connect ChatGPT or a custom GPT by calling the endpoints with `X-Client-Key`.

+1. Import the OpenAPI spec: `<your-vercel-url>/openapi.json`
+2. View privacy policy: `<your-vercel-url>/privacy-policy`
+3. In GPT creation:
+   - Select "API" as the action type
+   - Choose "Custom" for authentication
+   - Add custom header: `X-Client-Key` with your `TV_CLIENT_KEY` value
+4. The `servers[0].url` updates to the latest deployment URL; re-import if needed.

 ## Contributing